-Rick Stein’s Hampshire
+Rick Stein’s Favourite Places

 Think of Rick Stein and you think of Cornwall, more specifically Padstow but, make no mistake, the TV chef’s Hampshire connections run deep.
 From cold baths at Winchester College, to mushroom hunting in the New Forest, read on for his favourite (and not so favourite) places in this fine county.